crossplane-contrib/provider-upjet-azuread/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Help us diagnose and fix bugs in Official Azuread Provider
+about: Help us diagnose and fix bugs in Official AzureAD Provider
-labels: bug
+labels: bug,needs:triage
-title: "azuread: `Principal` CRD is not working..."
+title:
 ---
 <!--
-Thank you for helping to improve Official Azuread Provider!
+Thank you for helping to improve Official AzureAD Provider!
 Please be sure to search for open issues before raising a new one.
 We use issues for bug reports and feature requests.
 -->

 ### What happened?
 <!--
-Please let us know what behaviour you expected and how Official Azuread Provider diverged from that behaviour.
+Please let us know what behaviour you expected and how Official AzureAD Provider diverged from that behaviour.
 -->

 ### How can we reproduce it?
 <!--